 - Bad parenting in general.
-Having grown up without his parents and (and abusive foster 'parents' to boot), he realizes the value of loving parental care, and views it as an obligation for anyone who can give it to do so.
+Having grown up without his parents (and with abusive foster 'parents' to boot), he realizes the value of loving parental care, and views as an obligation for anyone who can give it to do so.
 It's also implied that seeing the account of what happened to Tom Riddle hammered this home for Harry even further.

 - Big Good: He becomes this in Harry Potter and the Deathly Hallows.
 Even though he does not exactly lead anyone, he continues to inspire hope and is a rallying point for the students of Hogwarts, Dumbledore's Army, and the Order of the Phoenix.
 In the practical sense, however, Moody and, after he dies, Kingsley, seem to be Dumbledore's designated successors.

 - Birds of a Feather: With Ginny; both are feisty quidditch lovers with dark senses of humor.

 - A Birthday, Not a Break: Some of Harry's birthdays are spoiled: his twelfth because his mail is intercepted and he must deny his own existence, his thirteenth because he's treated like a little kid, and his seventeenth because Rufus Scrimegour interrupts his birthday party and acts like a jerk.
 Many of his early birthdays are implied to be less than satsifactory; as his relatives do not bother to get him real gifts.
 He receives a coat-hanger and a pair of socks on his tenth birthday.